ocaml/setup-ocaml/README.md

-# Create an OCaml Action using TypeScript
+# Create an OCaml Action

 Use this template to bootstrap the creation of an OCaml action.:rocket: